LeeMorinUCF/ECP3004S21/assignment_04/README.md

 The lines that were removed are highlighted in red and the lines that were added are highlighted in green.
-I added some comments and modifies some parts of the functions to make the function more robust.
+I added some comments and modified some parts of the functions to make the function more robust.
 I also copied the original version to the file
 ```my_A4_functions_soln_orig.py```